eabeljohn453/sample_project/README.md

 # sample_project
 This is my first project.
 I created this to understand github and git bash.
+I am the only contributor